Electric Jaguar SUV highlights auto industry's cross currents

 The all-electric Jaguar I-PACE concept SUV, a preview of a vehicle Jaguar intends to start selling within two years, highlights how technology, regulation, shifting consumer tastes and cheap gas are converging to force automakers out of their traditional lanes.

-FCA's Italian Alfa Romeo brand will also feature a new SUV, as will Germany's Volkswagen AG, which is trying to rebuild its image in California after the scandal over its cheating on diesel emissions tests.
+FCA's Italian Alfa Romeo brand will also feature a new SUV, as will Germany's Volkswagen AG (VOWG_p.DE), which is trying to rebuild its image in California after the scandal over its cheating on diesel emissions tests.

 With a mandate that zero-emission vehicles make up 15 percent of automakers' California sales by 2025, the state is driving carmakers to roll out carbon-free vehicles in an environment of uncertain future demand.
 At the same time, cheap gasoline is propelling a shift among U.S. consumers toward larger vehicles, particularly SUVs.